contagon/handbook/handbook/11-young-women.md

 * Get to know and serve each young woman, including those who do not attend class meetings.
 Be aware of their needs and circumstances.
 * Participate in ward efforts to share the gospel and strengthen new and returning members.
 A presidency member of the oldest Young Women class attends coordination meetings (see [23.4]).
 * Participate in ward temple and family history efforts.
 A presidency member of the oldest Young Women class attends coordination meetings (see [25.2.7]).
+* Organize the youth to minister by welcoming visitors and members as they enter the chapel (see [29.2.1.3]).
 * Plan and conduct Sunday class meetings (see [11.2.1.2]).
 * Plan and carry out class service and activities (see [11.2.1.3]).
 * Regularly hold class presidency meetings (see [11.3.4.3]).